animeshinvinci/NMS.js/tools/SNMP/lib/README.md

 been used such as [snmpjs](https://github.com/joyent/node-snmpjs).
 MIB files
 ========
-A default set of MIB files are loaded by the LoadMIBs() function.
+A default set of MIB files are compiled by the LoadMIBs() function.
 The files are stored in the  [RFC_BASE_MINIMUM](https://github.com/PrimeEuler/NMS.js/tree/master/tools/SNMP/RFC_BASE_MINIMUM) directory.
+You can persist JSON mib information to disk for quicker initiation.
+It is stored in the [mib.JSON](https://github.com/PrimeEuler/NMS.js/blob/master/tools/SNMP/lib/mib.JSON) file.